Robotic process automation drives organizational innovation

-In the push for business process automation, robotic process automation (RPA) has gone mainstream.
-According to Gartner, 85% of large businesses will have incorporated RPA technology by the end of 2022, and Forrester expects the market for RPA to reach $2.9 billion by 2021.
+In the push for business process automation, robotic process automation has gone mainstream.
+According to Gartner, 85% of large businesses will have incorporated robotic process automation technology by the end of 2022, and Forrester expects the market for RPA to reach $2.9 billion by 2021.

-RPA is gaining in popularity because it is efficient and effective, relatively inexpensive, quick to implement and unobtrusive.
-As the central point for an organization’s intelligent platform ecosystem, RPA reduces information silos, allowing for more productivity.
+Robotic process automation is gaining in popularity because it is efficient and effective, relatively inexpensive, quick to implement and unobtrusive.
+As the central point for an organization’s intelligent platform ecosystem, Robotic process automation reduces information silos, allowing for more productivity.
 It also allows workers to streamline repetitive tasks, eliminating activities such as copying and pasting data from one system to another, verifying data and online information gathering.

 In doing so, it differentiates itself from AI, which is often confused with automation.
 Since AI is perceived by many people to eventually replace them in the workplace, it’s no wonder that this bad reputation often spreads to automation as well.
 RPA, however, stands apart by working hand-in-hand with human workers to relieve them of the tedious aspects of their jobs.
 Rather than replacing humans, RPA automates the high-volume, repetitive tasks they do as part of their daily responsibilities, freeing them to focus on the activities that require human attention and judgment.
 It allows companies to leverage the full potential of their most valuable asset—their workers.